anemoiusjerry/auto-type-infer-ML/README.md

  ### Misc Notes / difficulties faced
  Had issues where a lot fo columns were detected as category.
 Logically if there are numeric, datetime or complex number types detected at a significant portion then the column is likely to not be categorical.
 It simply has a lot of repeat values.
 Boolean and string types could be categorical so leave them out of the counting.

+ I intiially wanted to utilise Django templates more to demonstrate my knowledge, but due to lazy loading I had to switch to sending data only, which is the more preferred way these days anyway.